 Where to Sell Your Items

-Once you have your items created, you need to sell them.
+Once you have your items created, you're ready to sell them.
 The good news is you have lots of opportunities to sell your goods, and in some cases, you don’t even need to leave home.

 Online Places to Sell Your Crafts

-You can set up your own e-commerce storefront alongside or instead of using one of the online craft resources listed above.
+You can also set up your own e-commerce storefront to complement your listings on these sites, or instead of using any of the online craft resources listed above.

 5 Offline Places to Sell Your Crafts